 - We will be calling, texting or sending you an email as deem necessary.

-These are some of the important thing that we do when listing a house for sale, contact us to find out the rest of them.
+These are some of the important things that we do when listing a property for sale, contact us to find out the rest of them.

 Alex Huereca Realtor®, Mobile Number 915-253-5245